NC Girl Scouts buck national trend, boosting membership

 It's produced in a way to help visualize the impact of Girl Scouts through the organization's alumni.
-A strategy Lisa Jones has used for years as CEO of Girl Scouts North Carolina Coastal Plains.
+A strategy Lisa Jones has used for years as CEO of Girl Scouts North Carolina Coastal Pines.

 "Not only do you think about it on a national level, we also have a similar impact at a local level," Jones said.
 "We've got (Raleigh) Mayor Nancy McFarlane was a Girl Scout; our Chief of Police (Cassandra Deck-Brown) was a Girl Scout; and of course our own Tisha Powell was a Girl Scout."